 I’m officially exhausted…and then someone asks me, what’s up for New Year’s?

-In my 20’s, planning the last night of the year was such an event.
-Shopping for the perfect “sparkly” outfit and phoning (pre internet) around to see who was having the best New Year’s party was first and foremost, you couldn’t have one without the other.
-It wasn’t until I had young children that the evening took on an entirely different tone, which is to say, a family evening with friends and same aged children.
-Gone was the “sparkly” dress which was replaced with stylish winter attire, sigh…
+In my 20s, planning the last night of the year was such an event.
+Even more, fun was shopping for the perfect “sparkly” outfit and phoning (pre-internet) to see who was having the best New Year’s party.
+First and foremost, you couldn’t have one without the other.
+It wasn’t until I had young children that the evening took on an entirely different tone, which is to say, a family evening.
+Gone was the “sparkly” dress replaced with stylish winter attire.

-I have a couple favourite New Year’s, neither involved a party or children but instead, a lovely romantic dinner for two, both with different people, I remember those evenings vividly.
-There is something to be said about a quiet evening for two, although, when the clock strikes 12, I find myself wishing to be on a dance floor somewhere, celebrating, I guess I’m still that 20 something girl at heart.
+I have a couple of favourite New Year’s memories, neither involved a party or children but instead, a lovely romantic dinner for two.
+Both were with different people, and I remember them vividly.
+However, there is something to be said about a quiet evening for two.
+Although, when the clock strikes midnight, I find myself searching for a dance floor.
+I guess I’m still that 20-something girl at heart.

-I hate to sound negative, it’s not my intent.
-I love a New Year’s done well, a party with close friends and family, an intimate party for two or a full out celebration giving me an excuse to shop for another “sparkly” dress…there are no exceptions.
+I love a New Year’s done well.
+It could be a party with close friends and family, an intimate dinner for two, or a full-out celebration giving me an excuse to shop for yet another “sparkly” dress…there are no exceptions.

-For me, New Year’s Eve is mysterious and unknown as the coming year, I’m hoping that all of my ideas, plans and resolutions will make it easier for me to say good bye to 2017.
-I know, I’m putting too much thought into a holiday that most people wish would go away.
-But, it is significant, you wouldn’t send your best friend off to the airport alone, so I am giving this year (a good friend) a great send off, with or without the “sparkly” dress and hopefully with good friends to join me.
+New Year’s Eve is as mysterious as the coming year; I’m hoping that all of my ideas, plans and resolutions will make it easier for me to say goodbye to 2017.
+I know, I’m putting too much thought into a holiday that most people wish would disappear.
+But, it is significant, you wouldn’t send your best friend off to the airport alone, so I am giving this year (a good friend) a grand send-off, with or without the “sparkly” dress and hopefully with good friends to join me.